VilliasGaming/SF/readme.md

 ## kickstart

-One addition added in the Datapack, is a crafting recipe, that lets you craft oak leafs into apples.
+One addition added in the Datapack, is a crafting recipe, that lets you craft oak leaves into apples.

 ![The recipe picture](recipe1.png)